tanderson2201/tanderson2201.github.io/_posts/2024-10-08-Vehicle API Hacking.md

 ####  Conclusion
 {: data-toc-skip='' .mt-4 }
 When manufactures push out new technologies they should have the safety and security of people in mind first.
-However, it seems in this case they are not taking a logical approach considering the ease of a bad actor to gain access to a vehicle and the owners personal information.
-As these technology becomes more frequent due to it’s selling point to customers we will see more of these vulnerabilities appearing across other manufactures but hopefully the use query crafting tools to be able to discover these vulnerabilities before they go to productions.
+However, it seems in this case they are not taking that logical approach considering how easy it would be for a bad actor to gain access to a vehicle and the owners personal information.
+As these technology becomes more frequent due to its selling point to customers we will see more of these vulnerabilities appearing across other manufactures but hopefully the use query crafting tools to be able to discover these vulnerabilities before they go to productions.